symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 Global configuration is available on the `QueuedJobService` class:

 - `job_retry_sentinel` represents separation of job retries and job processing mechanism to avoid potential edge cases, defaults to 1 minute
-- `job_retry_limit` how many broken jobs can be retried per a single execution of `runQueue()`, set to `0` to disable job retries, defaults to `0` (globally disabled), recommended safe value is `10`
+- `job_retry_limit` how many stuck jobs can be retried per a single execution of `runQueue()`, set to `0` to disable job retries, defaults to `0` (globally disabled), recommended safe value is `10`
 - `job_retry_status` defines the job status transformation map, this allows to customise how the job statuses change during a job retry, defaults to `New` for `Broken` jobs and `Waiting` for `Paused` jobs

-Overall, it's recommended to keep the broken job retries configuration applied to only those jobs that needed it.
+Overall, it's recommended to keep the stuck job retries configuration applied to only those jobs that needed it.
-Incorrectly configured broken jobs retry may cause processing delays.
+Incorrectly configured stuck jobs retry may cause processing delays.

-Example use cases where different configuration for broken job retry might be helpful:
+Example use cases where different configuration for stuck job retry might be helpful:

 We have a "Scheduled publish job" which is high priority, and we want to get it executed as close to the scheduled time as possible.
 This job must not be executed after certain period of time, let's say four hours, as it could lead to unintentionally publishing draft content which was produced while job was waiting for a retry.